The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Which trajectory prevails will be determined not by the Ankara summit declaration but by the procurement decisions, institutional investments, and political choices made in the decade between now and 2035.

-An alliance that commits 5 percent of GDP but lacks the space resilience, electronic warfare competence, and integrated command architecture to operate effectively in a contested environment is not more secure than one that spends less but invests in the capabilities that modern conflict actually requires.
-That is the question the Ankara summit will not answer — but that the decade ahead cannot avoid.
+An alliance that commits 5 percent of GDP but lacks the space resilience, electronic warfare competence, and integrated command architecture to operate effectively in a contested environment is no more secure than one that spends less but invests in the capabilities that modern conflict actually requires.
+That is the question the Ankara summit did not answer — its communiqué did not even commit the alliance to holding another summit in 2027 — but it is a question the decade ahead cannot avoid.

 Frequently Asked Questions